 Great American Beer Festival (Denver, early October)

-The mack daddy of Denver festivals, the Great American Beer Festival is the largest brewery event in America.
+The mack daddy of Denver festivals, the Great American Beer Festival is the largest brewery event in America and should be on every Colorado bucket list.
 Several thousand beers from nearly 800 breweries are organized by region at the convention to end all conventions.
 Those who were able to get tickets (they sell out in seconds) should could their blessings because it is about as close to heaven as you can get.

 Like It?
 Pin It!